 While HostGator has somewhat recovered over the last several years, they are still just a shell of the former company.
 For those looking towards greener pastures, we will share the best alternatives on the market.
 There is no shortage of choices these days and we have picked our top three providers for 2018.

-Here’s the Best Alternatives to HostGator of 2018:
+Here are the Best Alternatives to HostGator of 2019:

 - Inmotion Hosting

 While our number one choice is actually another EIG owned business, BlueHost is the exception rather than the rule.
 As one of the most renowned hosting providers on the market, they have managed to overcome the odds and maintain the highest quality of service (despite questionable ownership).
 Investing considerable effort into their specialized hosting platform, they are recognized by WordPress.org as the number one choice for WordPress hosting.

 If you are looking to launch a blog, set up an e-commerce store or just build a website, they have a wide range of options to develop your online presence.
 In addition to the shared hosting plans, they also offer distinct WordPress and WooCommerce packages, perfect for those that need the most from a specific software solution.
 Their services are affordable, extremely simple to use and their customer support is second to none.

 To read our full in-depth review on BlueHost, you can check out the article BlueHost Review for Shared Web Hosting.
 Otherwise, we will look at some of the more notable aspects of BlueHost and why they are the best alternative in 2018.

 Shared Hosting Plans